 Police manning the highway intersections for 54 kilometres got our ambulance through in record time.
 The surgeons at Royal Adelaide Hospital were scrubbed and ready.
 When I arrived on the operating table, I remember watching the huge silver light overhead grow dimmer.
 The next thing I recall is opening my eyes and seeing Kay and my mother alongside my hospital bed.

 I said, “It hurts.”
 Kay was crying.
 The doctor walked over and said, “He’ll make it now.”

-Don’t miss these fascinating (and reassuring) facts about sharks.
+Don’t miss these fascinating (and reassuring) facts about shark attacks.